 I am trying to acquire some knowledge on malware analysis by using ‘Practical Malware Analysis’ (by Sikorski, Michael, and Andrew Honig, 2012).
-I will publish my solutions of the exercises as soon as I complete them; here you can find all the executables for the labs.
+I will publish my solutions of the exercises as soon as I complete them.
+You can find all the executables for the labs here:

 NOTE: I will try to use Linux utilities (such as pev, wrestool and Detect It Easy) instead of the Windows tools which are mentioned in the book.

-The first chapter was about basic static analysis techniques, you can find some notes about it in this repo.
+The first chapter was about basic static analysis techniques.

 Lab 1-1